 20 Minutes Reading Digitally

 I don’t want to overdo digital reading since studies are starting to show that digital reading is not as good for comprehension as ink on paper.
-However, these ideas beat turning on closed captioning on their favorite TV show and calling it reading.
+However, these ideas beat turning on closed captioning on their favorite TV show and calling it reading (an option condoned by at least one grade school teacher).

 Create A Home that Encourages Reading

-14. House Rules that Reward Reading.
+Make rules that reward reading.
 For instance, “You Can Stay Up As Late As You Want As Long As You Are Reading” or “We’re only going to have the chips out during reading time.”
 I’ve occasionally let kids out of dishes if they were reading, but I don’t want to do that too often since I don’t want to miss out on my reading time because I’m dong dishes by myself.

 Um, Yeah.
 That Counts as Reading!